scott-griffiths/bitformat/doc/manual.rst

 These are the building blocks for more complex fields that can be used to make a binary format.

-* ``Field`` - A single data type, with an optional name and value.
-* ``FieldArray`` - An array of a single fixed-length data type, with an optional name and value.
+* ``Field`` - Either one value or an array, with a single data type, with an optional name and value.
 * ``Format`` - A sequence of other FieldTypes, with an optional name.

 For this quick tour we'll assume that `bitformat` has been installed (``pip install bitformat``) and these classes have all been imported::

-    from bitformat import Bits, Dtype, Array, Field, FieldArray, Format
+    from bitformat import Bits, Dtype, Array, Field, Format

 Bits
 ----